top of page

 Biography

-n 2013 I took part in Suspended Sentences at Turners’warehouse, Newlyn, Cornwall, an old fish warehouse which would soon become Newlyn Filmhouse.
+In 2013 I took part in Suspended Sentences at Turners’warehouse, Newlyn, Cornwall.
+An old fish warehouse which would soon become Newlyn Filmhouse.

-I was invited in 2014 to join the TAap artists collective to produce work for a residency in the Tate residency space (formerly Patrick Heron’s studio) at the Porthmeor studios in St Ives.
+I was invited in 2014 to join the TAap artists collective to produce work for a residency in Studio 5 at the Porthmeor studios in St Ives.

 In 2015, Twice my work was selected to be screened on the large screen in Saatchi gallery London.